scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 developers to connect with databases via Django's ORM or text files containing the user IDs, product IDs and preferences.
 For instance, we will consider a simple dataset including data about users, cleverly named "1" to "5" and their preferences for four movies, which we call
 "101" through "104".
 By loading this dataset and passing as parameter to the dataset loader, all the inputs will be loaded in memory by creating a Data Model object.

+figure02.png

-Analyzing the data set, it is possible to notice that Users 1 and 5 seem to have similar tastes.
+Analyzing the data set shown at Figure 02, it is possible to notice that Users 1 and 5 seem to have similar tastes.
 Users 1 and 3 don't overlap much since the only movie they both express a preference for is 101.
 On other hand, users 1 and 2 tastes are opposite- 1 likes 101 while 2 doesn't, and 1 likes 103 while 2 is just the opposite.
-By using one of recommender algorithms available in Crab such as the User-Based-Filtering with the given data set loaded in a Data Model as input, just run this script using your favorite IDE as you can see the snippet code in the Figure 02 below.
+By using one of recommender algorithms available in Crab such as the User-Based-Filtering with the given data set loaded in a Data Model as input, just run this script using your favorite IDE as you can see the snippet code below.

-FIGURE 02
+CODE 1

-The output of running program should be:    .
+The output of running program should be: 104.
 We asked for one top recommendation, and got one.
 The recommender engine recommended the book 104 to user 1.
 This happens because it estimated user 1's preference for book 104 to be about 4.3 and that was the highest among all the items eligible for recommendations.
 It is important to notice that all recommenders are estimators, so they estimate how much users may like certain items.
 The recommender worked well considering a small data set.
 Analyzing the data you can see that the recommender